From the Harford County Health Department:

 • Fix dripping faucets.

-• Aerate ornamental pools and water gardens or stock with fish and use a circulating filter system
+• Aerate ornamental pools, ponds, and water gardens or stock with fish and use a circulating filter system (visit www.LivingWaterAeration.com to know more)

 • Install or repair window and door screens so that mosquitoes cannot get indoors.